emqx/blog/en/202004/store-mqtt-messages-to-the-opentsdb.md

 Because the **MQTT Message** can not be written directly to OpenTSDB, OpenTSDB backend provides the emqx_backend_opentsdb.tmpl template file to convert the MQTT Message to DataPoint that can be written to OpenTSDB.

-> The message template function requires EMQ X to be restarted to apply the changes.
+> The message template function requires EMQX to be restarted to apply the changes.

 The tmpl file is located in `data/templates/emqx_backend_opentsdb_example.tmpl`.
 Using the json format, users can define different Template for different Topic, which is similar to: